 - In a small bowl, use a fine mesh sieve to strain the reduced raspberries, reserve the flesh to use as a compote filling and the liquid portion for the glaze.

-- To make the glaze, stir 1 cup of confectioners to the raspberry juice and stir until the glaze is void of any sugar lumps.
-Stir in the remaining 1/2 cup of confectioner's sugar if a thicker consistency is desired.
+- To make the glaze, stir 1 cup of powdered sugar to the raspberry juice and stir until the glaze is void of any sugar lumps.
+Stir in the remaining 1/2 cup of powdered sugar if a thicker consistency is desired.

 - Once mini cakes are cooled, create a small well in the center of each cake and insert about 1/4 to 1/2 teaspoon of raspberry compote.

 - Place cakes over a wire rack with a plate underneath to catch any drippings.
 Pour ganache over each cake and leave to dry.
 Note: to help facilitate the drying process, chill mini cakes in the fridge for 5 to 10 minutes before drizzling the glaze.